Kong/docs.konghq.com/app/plugins/aws-lambda.md

 ---

 Invoke an [AWS Lambda](https://aws.amazon.com/lambda/) function from Kong.
-It can be used in combination with other request plugins to secure, rate-limiting or extend the function.
+It can be used in combination with other request plugins to secure, manage or extend the function.

 ----